 - Light-headedness or fainting, especially during or after physical activity or after lying down

 Diagnosing hypertrophic cardiomyopathy

-- A physical exam, including checking for heart murmurs and other abnormalities
+- Physical exam, including checking for heart murmurs and other unusual signs

 Treatment for hypertrophic cardiomyopathy